MyPerfectWords - Essay Writing Service

 • Quality: Is the methodology sound?

 Peer-reviewed journal articles are your priority.
-As you read, keep brief notes on each source, what it argues, what method it used, how it connects to other sources you've found.
+As you read, keep brief notes on each source, what it argues, what method it used, and how it connects to other sources you've found.
 Those notes become your raw material when you start writing.

 Step 4: Identify Themes, Patterns, and Gaps